 - Geneva's business program is accredited by the Accreditation Council for Business Schools & Programs (ACBSP).

 - Geneva's chemistry program has been approved by the American Chemical Society since 1958, a distinction achieved by only six other colleges in the CCCU.

 - Geneva's Master of Arts in Counseling Program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-- At 11 locations in western Pennsylvania, Geneva offers an Adult Degree Completion Program (ADCP) for adult students to finish a degree in Human Resources, Human Services, Community Ministry or Organizational Development in 17 months.
+- At eight locations in western Pennsylvania, Geneva offers an Adult Degree Programs for adult students to finish a degree in Human Resources, Human Services, Community Ministry or Organizational Development in 17 months.

-- Adult Degree Completion Program (ADCP) offers two fully online majors—Christian Ministry Leadership and Human Resources.
+- Adult Degree Programs offers two fully online majors—Organizational Leadership and Human Resources.